Online learning, links with optimization and games

 Evaluation will be 100% project-based.

-Projects will become available progressively.
+More projects will become available progressively.
 A project can be attributed to at most one student.
 You must choose a project below (first come, first served) and notify me by sending an e-mail.

 Projects have various levels of estimated difficulty, indicated by a number of stars.
 Grading will take that into account.
 If you are facing important difficulties, you can ask for help by sending me an e-mail.